Pre-placement compliance requirements

 Valid: Specific to each vaccination

-Important: Submit NSW Health Attachments 6 and 7 with vaccination records
+Important: Also upload NSW Health Appendix 6 and 7 to SONIA

 Southern Cross University students are required to be vaccinated^ prior to participating in activities which may expose them to becoming infected with or transmitting infectious diseases.